A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 \subsection{Finite State-Space}

-From a modelling perspective, it is conceptually simple to consider skills which take values in a finite state space.
-Recalling the general model formulated in \eqref{eq:joint-lik}, by choosing to work with $\mathcal{X} = \left[ S \right]$ for some $S \in \nat$, one obtains a factorial hidden Markov model.
-By varying $S$, one has the freedom to adapt the flexibility of the model to the richness of the data.
+From a modelling perspective, it is conceptually simple to consider skills which take values in a finite state-space.
+Recalling the general model formulated in \eqref{eq:joint-lik}, by choosing $\mathcal{X} = \left[ S \right]$ for some $S \in \nat$, one obtains a factorial hidden Markov model.

 In this finite state-space, it is natural to model the skills of player $i$ as evolving according to a continuous time Markov jump process.
 In the time-homogeneous case, such processes can be specified in terms of their so-called “generator matrix” $Q_S$, an $S \times S$ matrix which encodes the rates at which the player's skill level moves up and down, and is typically sparse.
 Given such a matrix, it is typically straightforward to construct the corresponding transition kernels $M_{t, t^\prime}$ at a cost of $\bigOh (S^3)$ by diagonalisation and matrix exponentiation.
 In many settings, such as filtering, one is not interested in the transition matrix $M_{t, t^\prime}$ itself but rather its action on probability vectors.
 In this case, given appropriate pre-computations, the cost can often be controlled at the much lower $\bigOh (S^2)$.
-We provide further details in the supplementary material.
+We provide further details in Section A.6 of the supplementary material.

-In these models, the likelihood $G_k$ then takes the form of an $S \times S \times \mathbf{card}(\mathcal{Y})$ array, representing the probabilities of observing a certain outcome given a certain pair of player skills.
-For modeling coherence, it is natural that this array satisfies certain monotonicity constraints, so that i.e. if a player's skill level increases, then they should become more likely to win matches.

 In the context of skill ratings with pairwise comparisons, we can then consider the following fHMM inspired by \eqref{specific_SSM}.
-Writing $Q_S$ for the generator matrix of the continuous-time random walk with reflection on $\left[ S \right]$ (see the supplementary material) for details and using $\exp$ to denote the matrix exponential, we can define
+Writing $Q_S$ for the generator matrix of the continuous-time random walk with reflection on $\left[ S \right]$ (see Section B of the supplementary material) and using $\exp$ for the matrix exponential, we can define